"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

 Depending on how close the prospective customer is to purchasing, it will also impact how much you want to bid for the advert and the visibility ranking it receives.

 What ROI can I expect with Google advertising? – The answer is that it depends on the product and industry, which is driven by the competition and the volume of searches in Google search.
 Ads could cost thousands per month, but if profitability has increased accordingly, the investment is very often worth it.

-You only pay for cost per click but there’s no guarantee that clicks will generate extra sales.
+You only pay for the cost per click, but there’s no guarantee that clicks will generate extra sales.
 Therefore, it’s an important part of your strategy to plan your budget and objectives accordingly.
 To help identify this over the initial phase, it’s more useful to set your budget over a weekly or monthly period rather than daily.

 How long should it take to determine ROI? - Like any retail operation, it’s realistic to expect optimum potential to be reached by acquiring data over time to inform and refine the process.